How to Combat Irritations From Face Mask: 'Maskne'

 But if silk is scarce, you can’t go wrong with a cotton mask.
 The light, breathable fabric will let air circulate easier in your mask and help reduce sweat and oil production.

-How to Treat Mask Acne
+How to Get Rid of Mask Acne

 Now that you know how to prevent maskne, you may be wondering, “Well, what am I supposed to do with the maskne I have now?
-I have a battle with the Joker later and I don’t want to look ridiculous!”

 - Exfoliate and moisturize – Use a gentle exfoliant and hydrator to help clear away the smaller particles that hang out on your face and clog your pores.
 But remember what Dr. Saedi said about “overdoing it” with the face stuff!
 A once a week exfoliation and hydration treatment is all you need to help your mask acne.